KDE/digikam-doc/batch_queue/custom_script.rst

 .. note::

     In this example, there is no explicit **exit** call to return a value to the Workflow.
-Bash use the last called method as the returned value from the script, here the ImageMagick command line tool **convert**.
+Bash uses the last called method as the returned value from the script, here the ImageMagick command line tool **convert**.

 This give a result like below.